rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 petalinux-create -t project -n minized -s <path-to-the-minized.bsp>
 ```

-2. Source $(PETALINUX)/settings.sh to start PetaLinux enviornment if you haven't
+2. Source $(PETALINUX)/settings.sh to start PetaLinux environment if you haven't

 3. Create a new petalinux project by typing the following.